dmuller021/dmuller021/README.md

     - Routes
     - Middleware
     - Artisan commands
+    - Components
+    - Model relationships
+    - Google 2FA

 - HTML5
 - CSS (some tailwind experience too)
 - Some JS (vanilla)
 - MySQL
 - Bootstrap 5 (mainly about grid)
+- Agile
+- Scrum
+- Documenting

 Additional info:

-- 🔭 I’m currently working on: noid-cord (see my repositories)
+- 🔭 I’m currently working on: school project (which is currently on my student account in gitlab)
 - 🌱 I’m currently learning: Flutter
-- 💬 Ask me about: PHP and Laravel
+- 💬 Ask me about: PHP, Laravel, Bootstrap and Tailwind
-- 📫 How to reach me: Instagram (@dmindoo) or here
+- 📫 How to reach me: The best way to reach me is by visiting my linkedin page and leave a message https://www.linkedin.com/in/dion-muller-085aaa231/
-- ⚡ Fun fact: I've studied IT management twice (niveau 2 & 3 MBO)
+- ⚡ Fun fact: I've studied IT management twice (mbo 2 & 3)